Narcissus is one of the flowers that symbolize the end of winter. Many find it appealing for its cute blooming.

 Soil – ordinary

-Proper planting and care will boost blooming, which can turn into a true event when your narcissus are planted in large clusters.
+Many find Narcissus appealing for its cute blooming.
+Proper planting and care boost blooming, which becomes a joyful event when planted in large clusters.

 Narcissus is an easy bulb flower to please, happy in most gardens, but they’ll bloom best in richer soil.